Quantum spin liquids on the diamond lattice: PSG

-When the $SU(2)$ IGG is completely broken down to $\mathds{Z}_2$, the $SU(2)$ flux operators must be non-collinear.
-Therefore, the ans\"atze admit pairing terms along with the hopping terms.
-Thus the canonical form of the $\mathds{Z}_{2}$ ans\"atze is given by
+When the $SU(2)$ IGG is completely broken down to $\mathds{Z}_2$, the $SU(2)$ flux operators must be non collinear.
+Therefore the \textit{Ans\"atze} admit pairing terms along with the hopping terms.
+Thus the canonical form of the $\mathds{Z}_{2}$ \textit{Ans\"atze} is given by

 where the first two terms represent the imaginary and real hoppings, respectively, while the last two term represent real and imaginary pairing, respectively.
 For a $\mathds{Z}_2$ IGG, the identity element of the symmetry group is defined up to a sign parameter.
 The different possible choices of sign parameters then correspond to the different PSGs.